core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * The proxy MUST NOT further forward the ticket request to the origin server.

-* The proxy removes the Proxy-Uri Option or the Proxy-Scheme Option from the ticket request.
+* The proxy removes the option Proxy-Uri, or Proxy-Scheme, or Proxy-Cri, or Proxy-Scheme-Number from the ticket request.

 * The proxy removes the Listen-To-Multicast-Responses Option from the ticket request, and extracts the conveyed transport-specific information.